 As successful as her nonfiction books had been, Kidd began feeling an urge to write fiction as she entered her forties.
 She enrolled in graduate writing courses at Emory University and spent time at the Sewanee and the Bread Loaf writers’ conferences.
 Gradually Kidd began to publish short fiction in literary journals.
 In 1997, she decided to expand a short story she had published in 1993 in Nimrod magazine.
 That story, entitled “The Secret Life of Bees,” would become the seed for her first published novel.
 It took Kidd nearly four years to complete The Secret Life of Bees.

 The Secret Life of Bees draws on both Kidd’s personal experience as a child growing up in the segregated South and on American history.
 Kidd has cited the storytelling influences of her father and of the African American maids who worked in her childhood home as forces that helped shape the novel.
-Even though slavery was outlawed in the United States in 1865, several laws, known collectively as the Jim Crow laws, were enacted to limit the civil liberties of the newly freed blacks in the American South.
-These laws ensured that blacks were treated as second-class citizens, even as lawmakers invoked the “separate but equal” doctrine.
+Even though slavery was outlawed in the United States in 1865, several laws, known collectively as the Jim Crow laws, were enacted to limit the civil liberties of the newly freed Black people in the American South.
+These laws ensured that Black people were treated as second-class citizens, even as lawmakers invoked the “separate but equal” doctrine.
 In practice, the laws institutionalized prejudice, racism, and discrimination.
-Under Jim Crow, blacks and whites were forced to attend separate schools, were not allowed to get married, were not able to use the same textbooks or library books, and were not allowed to drink from the same water fountain or sit in the same sections of movie theaters, among other things.
+Under Jim Crow, Black and white people were forced to attend separate schools, were not allowed to get married, were not able to use the same textbooks or library books, and were not allowed to drink from the same water fountain or sit in the same sections of movie theaters, among other things.
 In 1954, Brown v.
 Board of Education of Topeka eliminated segregation in schools; in 1964, the Civil Rights Act eliminated the other Jim Crow laws.
 Over time, the civil rights movement rid the United States of these practices and worked toward establishing a society of equals.

 Upon the publication of The Secret Life of Bees in 2002, the novel found a wide readership and received much critical acclaim.
 Since then, it has been translated into more than twenty languages, nominated for England’s Orange Prize, named a finalist for the 2003 Book Sense Book of the Year award, and selected for Good Morning America’s Read This! program.
 The book has also been made into a movie.
 In 2005, Kidd published The Mermaid Chair, which won the 2005 Quill Award for General Fiction; in 2006, she published Firstlight, a collection of her early writings on spirituality.
 Kidd lives with her husband and their dog outside of Charleston, South Carolina, where she is at work on another novel.